Murtz5253/learning-with-python/docs/design.md

 - Submit problems
 - View solution

-## User 3: Yilin, Site Administrator
+## User 3: Diana, Site Administrator
-Yilin will want to view the studet view of the site, as well as the backend.
+Diana will want to view the studet view of the site, as well as the backend.
 She will need to add problems and solutions to the database, edit webpages, and add contact.
 She will need access to the entire website backend.
-Yilin is expected to have sufficient knowledge of Django to make these changes, as she will be in charge of the site's maintenance.
+Diana is expected to have sufficient knowledge of Django to make these changes, as she will be in charge of the site's maintenance.
 ### User 3 Cases
 - View available topics to learn
 - View student version of website (includes all of User 1 Cases)